Volta Region

 Volta Region (or Volta) is one of Ghana's sixteen administrative regions, with Ho designated as its capital.

-Other major towns in the Region include Anloga, Keta, Hohoe, Aflao, Sogakope, Akatsi, Juapong, Denu and many others.
-It is located west of Republic of Togo and to the east of Lake Volta.
+Other major towns in the region include Anloga, Keta, Hohoe, Aflao, Sogakope, Akatsi, Juapong, Denu and many others.
+It is located in the eastern part of Republic of Ghana.
 Divided into 18 administrative districts, the region is multi-ethnic and multilingual, including groups such as the Ewe, the Guan, Ga-Adangme, Akan people, Hausa and other minority groups.
-The Guan peoples prior to the creation of the Oti Region included the Lolobi, Likpe, Akpafu, Akyode, Buem, Nyagbo, Avatime (located in the Agortime-Ziope district, remains an integral part of the Volta Region) and Nkonya.
+The Guan peoples, prior to the creation of the Oti Region included the Lolobi, Likpe, Akpafu, Akyode, Buem, Nyagbo, Avatime (located in the Agortime-Ziope district, remains an integral part of the Volta Region) and Nkonya.

 The people of the Volta Region are popularly known as Voltarians (Voltaiens).
 This group includes the Ewes, Guans and other minor tribes living in the Volta Region.
 The people of the Volta Region are popular known for their rich cultural display and music some of which include Agbadza, Borborbor and Zigi.